 - promote and expand collaborations between scholars and theater practitioners

 - discuss new ways of disseminating the study of the comedia through innovative approaches

 - build bridges among disciplines and collaborate on interdisciplinary projects

 Panels will be organized as working groups.
 Sessions will not overlap, giving participants the opportunity to attend all presentations.
 Panels will function as round tables to discuss pre-recorded/pre-circulated papers uploaded to the conference website.
 Participation can be in Spanish or English.

 Working groups will focus on topics detailed below.
 The goal of these groups is to have in-depth discussions about specific aspects of adaptation, dissemination, translation, performance and reception of the comedia.

 There will be three working group sessions.
 Questions for each session have been drafted in order to provide ideas for the discussion.
 However, the discussion is not limited to these issues and we welcome other ideas related to these topics.

-- In conjunction with the Festival we are also organizing round tables with artists who will be presenting their work, as well as other activities.
+- In conjunction with the Festival we are organizing round tables with artists who will be presenting their work, as well as other activities.

 - Theater Practicalities: Innovation, translation and pedagogical collaborations

 How can performance, experiential learning and outreach contribute to students’ better understanding of the Spanish comedia?
 How can digital media be used to enhance learning outcomes?
 How can practitioners and scholars collaborate to make the study of the comedia more accessible and effective to students?
 What are the main challenges and limits of translating for the English-speaking stage?
 What decisions are practitioners making when translating their own Spanish adaptations into English and how these are transforming their productions?